codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 An **annual** subscription with **20% discount** is **$2,870/year**.
 Additional concurrencies are **$960/year**.

-**SSO** is availble as a Business plan add-on for **$50/month** or **$480/year**
+**SSO** is availble as a Professional plan add-on for **$50/month** or **$480/year**

-The Business plan can only be paid for with credit card.
+The Professional plan can only be paid for with credit card.
 If you require annual invoicing please refer to the Enterprise plan below.

-If you would like to upgrade to a business plan, please contact us [here](https://codemagic.io/contact/).
+If you would like to upgrade to a Professional plan, please contact us [here](https://codemagic.io/contact/).

 ## Enterprise Plan